Salt Lake City, please discontinue this environmental injustice.

 All support the watershed efforts of:

-The Utah Lake water in the creek issue is an oversight of overworked city, county, and state employees.
+Toxic Utah Lake water in the Big Cottonwood creek is an oversight of city, county, and state employees.

-The time has come to discontinue the practice of putting Utah Lake water into Big Cottonwood Creek which would also end the thousands of pounds of dead Utah Lake fish (Carp, Cat Fish, Perch), and salty, and unhealthy Utah Lake water infected with blue-green algae cyanotoxins running down this natural, pristine creek.
+The time has come to discontinue the practice of putting Utah Lake water into Big Cottonwood Creek which would also stop the thousands of pounds of dead Utah Lake fish (Carp, Cat Fish, Perch), and tons of salt, and dangerous Utah Lake water infected with blue-green algae cyanotoxins polluting this natural, pristine creek.

 A dog named Drake, a black Labrador, died soon after from playing in and lapping Utah Lake cyanotoxic green slime algae water.
-In 2016, Big Cottonwood Creek tested positive for cyanotoxins with the probable source being SLC's untreated Utah Lake water discharged into the creek SLC routinely dries up.
+In 2016, Big Cottonwood Creek tested positive for the same cyanotoxins with the probable source being SLC's untreated Utah Lake water routinely discharges into the creek.

-Drying up Big Cottonwood Creek kills native fish, and native biota (the flora and fauna of an eco-system).
-No one has the right to dry up a river or creek for money let alone extra "surplus water" money.
-In the summer, Salt Lake City Public Utilities takes all the water out of the creek causing it to go dry for over a mile while Public Utilities gushes with alternative surplus waters.
+The need for SLC to dry up Big Cottonwood Creek killing native fish and the creek eco-system ended years ago.
+Today, no city should dry up a river or creek when reasonable alternatives are available.
+In the late summer, Salt Lake City Public Utilities takes all the water out of the creek causing it to go dry for over a mile while it has alternative surplus waters and resources.

-Back in early 1900's SLC began the practice of drying up and using eastside creeks as free ditches fulll of Utah Lake water to help farmers irrigate 9,000 acres from Big Cottonwood Creek.
-137 years later Utah Lake is no longer a healthy water source.
-As cities grew farming has ended on the east bench of Salt Lake County.
-Today, it appears 50 acres are irrigated from Big Cottonwood Creek in stark contrast to the historic 9,000 acres ending the need to put Utah Lake water into the creek.
-The purpose of the 28 mile Jordan & Salt Lake City Canal running from Draper to South Temple was built in 1882 ended decades ago.
-This tired and useless canal still operates today costing Salt Lake City $830,000 while polluting our creeks with Utah Lake water.
-It's time to re-purpose the canal, its $830,000 operating budget, and restore our creek watersheds.
+Back in early 1900's SLC began the practice of drying up and using eastside creeks as free ditches filing then with Utah Lake water to help farmers irrigate 9,000 acres from Big Cottonwood Creek.
+142 years later Utah Lake is no longer a healthy, safe water source due to salt, and lethal blue green algae.
+As cities grew farming ended on the east bench of Salt Lake County.
+Today, it appears as little as 50 acres are irrigated from Big Cottonwood Creek in stark contrast to the historic 9,000 acres.
+Thus, the need to put Utah Lake water into this pristine creek ended some time ago.
+The irrigation purpose of the 28 mile Jordan & Salt Lake City Canal running from Draper to South Temple was built in 1882 ended decades ago.
+This tired and useless canal still operates today costing Salt Lake City roughly $1 million to operate with a huge carbon foot print for electricity to pump water while polluting our creeks with toxic Utah Lake water.
+It's time to re-imagine, and re-purpose the canal, its $1 million operating budget, and restore our creek watersheds to their historic pristine condition.

-Public Health issues - Anatoxin-a (Very Fast Death Factor) is lethal.
-As marginally cyanotoxic algae infected Utah Lake water sometimes containing Anatoxin-a spreads through miles of lattice work of east side ditches in Salt Lake County, it slows, pools and stagnates to bloom rapidly in the high summer heat creating multiple bio-hazards in SLCO eastside backyards in close proximity to pets and people.
+Public Health issues - Anatoxin-a (Very Fast Death Factor) is so lethal, it was studied for a bio-weapon.
+It has killed dogs in 45 minutes.
+As marginally cyanotoxic algae infected Utah Lake water sometimes containing Anatoxin-a spreads through miles of lattice work of east side ditches in Salt Lake County, it slows, pools and stagnates to bloom rapidly in the high summer heat creating multiple bio-hazards in SLCO eastside backyards in close proximity to pets and people for no public beneficial purpose.

-Today 98% of the Utah Lake water conveyed in the 137 year old Jordan & Salt Lake City Canal running from Draper to Temple Square has no beneficial use and simply wastes.
-SLC Public Utilities chooses to spend $830,000 annually to despoil our local pristine creeks with Utah Lake water to force the wasting of billions of gallons of water.
-It appears so shareholders can not get fair market value where water is needed, enabling the city to buy their shares for pennies on the dollar.
+Today 98% of the Utah Lake water conveyed in the 140 year old Jordan & Salt Lake City Canal running from Draper to Temple Square has no beneficial use and simply wastes.
+SLC Public Utilities chooses to spend $1 million annually to despoil our local pristine creeks with Utah Lake water to force the wasting of billions of gallons of water.

-Why hasn't SLC Public Utilities implemented its 1999 SLC Watershed Management Plan recommendations to retire outdated 114 year old Utah Lake water exchange contracts which would end this environmental injustice artificially manufactured by Salt Lake City Public Utilities?
+Why hasn't SLC Public Utilities implemented its 1999 SLC Watershed Management Plan recommendations to retire outdated 120 year old Utah Lake water exchange contracts?
+This would end this environmental injustice artificially manufactured by Salt Lake City Public Utilities.
 Director Laura Briefer 801-483-6900 laura.briefer@slcgov.com

 Why hasn't Salt Lake County implemented its own "Watershed Planning and Restoration" plan to end this mess?
 Mayor Jenny Wilson 385-468-7000 mayor@slco.org